5epi0l/Moj-Masty-Notes/Random Hack notes/Windows/Random Tips and notes.md

 52. We can make a trojan with iexpress software in windows.

-53. Local Administrator Password Solution (Windows LAPS) is a Windows feature that automatically manages and backs up the password of a local administrator account on your Microsoft Entra joined or Windows Server Active Directory-joined devices to the DC.
+53. Local Administrator Password Solution (Windows LAPS) is a Windows feature that automatically manages and backs up the password of a local administrator account on your Microsoft  joined or Windows Server Active Directory-joined devices to the DC.
 We can dump the LAPs to get access to admin passwords.

 54. An [_access token_](https://learn.microsoft.com/en-us/windows/desktop/SecGloss/a-gly) is an object that describes the [_security context_](https://learn.microsoft.com/en-us/windows/desktop/SecGloss/s-gly) of a [_process_](https://learn.microsoft.com/en-us/windows/desktop/SecGloss/p-gly) or thread.
 The information in a token includes the identity and privileges of the user account associated with the process or thread.
 When a user logs on, the system verifies the user's password by comparing it with information stored in a security database.
 If the password is [_authenticated_](https://learn.microsoft.com/en-us/windows/desktop/SecGloss/a-gly), the system produces an access token.
 Every process executed on behalf of this user has a copy of this access token.